koronkowy/koronkowy/README.md

 -   [Women’s Society of Cyberjutsu](https://womenscyberjutsu.org/): Previous membership at this org, a 501(c)3 International nonprofit community, focused on empowering women to succeed in the cybersecurity industry.

 -   [DEF CON Groups](https://twitter.com/defcongroups): DC Group [#dc541](https://forum.defcon.org/node/231682), Eugene, OR: My home [DEF CON](https://defcon.org/) group where we met on the second Saturday of the month.
-I am still involved online with this group.
+I am still involved online with this group but less so now that I have moved.

 -   [PDX2600](https://pdx2600.org/): Formerly attended the Portland chapter of [2600](https://www.meetup.com/topics/2600/), a historic hacking / phreaking meetup.

 -   [Portland Area Scientific and Cultural Advancement League (PASCAL)](https://www.pascalpdx.org/): A now defunct Portland hackerspace where I had deep involvement in event organization, hosting, being a member, helping out with the website, showing up to board meetings and more.

--   [SeaSec](https://www.meetup.com/SeaSec/) / [SeaSec East](https://www.meetup.com/SEASec-East/): I attended SeaSec/SeaSec, one of Seattle’s local area security meetups.
+-   [SeaSec](https://www.meetup.com/SeaSec/) / [SeaSec East](https://www.meetup.com/SEASec-East/): I attended SeaSec/SeaSec East, one of Seattle’s local area security meetups.

 -   [Rainsec](https://www.meetup.com/rainsec/): I occasionally still attend the Portland [CitySec](https://www.reddit.com/r/netsec/wiki/meetups/citysec#:~:text=CitySec%20is%20an%20unaffiliated%20collection,There's%20no%20professional%20society) meetup called Rainsec but I don’t live in Portland anymore :(